 Most women experience at least one vaginal yeast infection, and many deal with recurrent infections.
 Yeast called Candida albicans accounts for most of these infections, which usually clear quickly with topical antifungal medicine.
 Boric acid vaginal suppositories are used in limited circumstances to treat vaginal yeast infections caused by other species of Candida that have not cleared with other medications.
 Although the Centers for Disease Control and Prevention (CDC) notes that boric acid suppositories successfully clear about 70 percent of these unusual infections, they can cause vaginal irritation and are highly toxic if accidentally swallowed.

 Possible Side Effects

 Most women who use boric acid vaginal suppositories as directed experience few, if any, side effects.
-Unlike oral medications, the ingredients in these suppositories are not absorbed well into the body.
-Therefore, common side effects that occur with many oral medications -- such as nausea or headache -- do not occur with this medication.
-However, vaginal irritation or a little watery discharge may occur.
-If these symptoms are bothersome, a different treatment may be recommended.
+Unlike oral medications, little of the boric acid present in a vaginal suppository gets absorbed into the body.
+Therefore, common side effects that occur with many oral medications -- such as stomach upset or headache -- do not occur with boric acid suppositories.
+However, localized side effects might occur, including:

 Not First-Choice Treatment

 Boric acid vaginal suppositories are generally safe when used as directed, although there is no information about the safety of long-term use.
-They are relatively inexpensive though somewhat inconvenient to obtain since they typically need to be compounded by the pharmacist.
+They are relatively inexpensive, though somewhat inconvenient to obtain since they typically need to be compounded by the pharmacist.